keyurpurohit24/Cup-Snoo/README.md

 # Cup-Snoo
-"Cup-Snoo" is an Grahpical Animation made in C with the help of graphics.h.
+"Cup-Snoo" is a Grahpical Animation made in C with the help of graphics.h.